 USB is a host-based serial bus, which means that it's used to connect peripheral devices (such as printers, scanners, cameras, and MP3 players) to a "host" (i.e., your PC).
 In host-based technology, a computer always needs to be present to act as the "middleman" through which the peripherals communicate.
 FireWire, on the other hand, is classified as peer-to-peer, which means that it allows two or more peripheral devices to interact without being hooked up to a computer (an example of a peer-to-peer connection would be two cameras linked via FireWire, independent of a PC).

 Even though USB is more widely used than FireWire, its speed capabilities can't compare.
 USB's data transfer rates range from 1.5 Mbits per second (low speed) to 480 Mbits/s (high speed).
 There was a brief point in time when the first version of FireWire (which operates at up to 400 Mbits/s) and High Speed USB coincided - and the two were actually in competition for a while.
 But that didn't last long; when FireWire 800 hit the market at 800 Mbits per second, it was nearly twice as fast as high-speed USB's top data rate.

 Longer-length cords are available, but technically speaking, FireWire and USB technologies were designed to operate via cables no longer than 4.5 and 5 meters, respectively.
-These measurements are very close, and may seem to put USB and FireWire neck-and-neck in the race for distance capability, but the contest doesn't end there.
-If you take daisy chaining and hub extensions into account, FireWire beats USB in the distance department: FireWire cables can be daisy-chained (directly connected end to end) up to a distance of 72 meters, whereas full speed USB cables can only be extended (with the help of USB hubs) to a maximum 30-meter run.
+These measurements are very close and may seem to put USB and FireWire neck-and-neck in the race for distance capability, but the contest doesn't end there.
+If you take daisy chaining and hub extensions into account, FireWire beats USB in the distance department: FireWire cables can be daisy-chained (directly connected end to end) up to 72 meters, while full speed USB cables can only be extended (with the help of USB hubs) to a maximum 30-meter run.